Sabir7565/GitTutorialdemo/README.md

 # https://github.com/Sabir7565/GYM-membership-webpage-form
-This is repository for explaining web form design with M.sabir this web page is desing to the GYM membership and other content. you can easily get the files and folder on click 'code' -> 'download zip' button.
+this is a project have input form which created with the HTML CSS.